 If you are a parent, what are some money lessons you have shared to help improve your child’s financial literacy?

 In college terms, let’s say I was entering “Financial Literacy 101” in my mid to late 20’s.
-I feel like I then graduated to Financial Literacy 201 in my early 30’s and now in my mid 30’s.
+I feel like I then graduated to Financial Literacy 201 in my early 30’s and now late-30’s.

 I hope for the sake of your children that you start Financial Literacy 101 before your child enters high school or during high school.